Columbus Parole Violation Attorney

 - Leaving the city, county, or state in which the person currently resides

 - Being arrested for any crime or causing trouble within the community

-What Happens if I Violate Parole?
+What Happens if I Violate Parole in Ohio?

 Many parole violations, such as taking a bus to a neighboring city or getting into an argument with a parole officer, are minor.
 They may result in moderate penalties, such as fines or mandatory anger management courses.
 If, on the other hand, it is discovered that a person is frequently meeting with drug dealers or causing problems in the community, they may be forced to spend the rest of their term in a cell.
 When this happens, there is little chance of being released on parole for a second time.